rahul2393/go-gorm-spanner/README.md

 ## Emulator

 See the [Google Cloud Spanner Emulator](https://cloud.google.com/spanner/docs/emulator) support to learn how to start the emulator.
-Once the emulator is started and the host environmental flag is set, the driver should just work.
+When the emulator has been started and the environment variable has been set, `gorm` will automatically connect to the emulator instead of Cloud Spanner.

 ```
-$ gcloud beta emulators spanner start
+$ gcloud emulators spanner start
 $ export SPANNER_EMULATOR_HOST=localhost:9010
 ```